-The majority of conference phones feature some form of a display, from simple two-line LCDs to larger touch screens.
-With these you can more easily interact with the phone and receive information regarding a call.
+The majority of conference phones feature some form of display, from simple two-line LCDs to larger touch screens.
+With these, you can more easily interact with the phone and receive information regarding a call.
 For clarity, any display should be backlit.

 Displays are the primary way to access the caller ID (CID) or address book features within the phone.
 While not all conference phones offer these functions, if the model you are considering does, you should know how many names and numbers you can store on the phone.